lucaong/cubdb/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-blue.svg)](https://hexdocs.pm/cubdb/)
 [![License](https://img.shields.io/hexpm/l/cubdb.svg)](https://github.com/lucaong/cubdb/blob/master/LICENSE)

-`CubDB` is an embedded key-value database written in the Elixir language.
-It runs locally, it is schema-less, and backed by a single file.
+`CubDB` is an embedded key-value database for the Elixir language.
+It is designed for robustness, and for minimal need of resources.

 Head to the [API reference](https://hexdocs.pm/cubdb/CubDB.html) for usage details, or read the [Frequently Asked